palomachain/paloma-docs/docs/src/guide/develop/localterra/accounts.md

-# Accounts
+## Accounts

-`LocalPaloma` is the Paloma testnet that comes preconfigured with opinionated, sensible defaults for standard testing environments, including one validator and ten accounts with GRAIN balances.
+LocalPaloma is pre-configured with one validator and 10 accounts with LUNA balances.

-LocalPaloma has the following advantages over a public testnet:

-* Easily modifiable world states
-* Quick to reset for rapid iterations
-* Simple simulations of different scenarios
-* Controllable validator behavior

-::: details LocalPaloma Accounts

 | Account   | Address                                                                                                  | Mnemonic                                                                                                                                                                   |
 | --------- | -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |